nickcs/blog/_posts/2014-12-16-microservices-part2.md

 This is the second article in a series on building Reactive Microservices in Node.
 If you haven't had a chance to review the [introduction](/2014/11/15/reactive-microservices) article, it should help provide a foundation for the code we will be reviewing in this article.

-The services in this article are all based on a single architectual assumption that a message queue is available.
+The services in this article are all based on a single architectural assumption that a message queue is available.
 They assume the queue is [AMQP](http://en.m.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) compatible platform like Rabbitmq, Zeromq, Activemq.
 As a result we will be using the [node-amqp](https://www.npmjs.com/package/amqp) library that supports most AMQP compatible queue.

 ## Log writer

 Let's get started looking at a simple logging service that can write any logging message that is placed on the queue to a log file.
 This service will offer centralized logging to our application architecture simple by listening for messages on a queue with the name of 'log-writer'.

+The entire source for this service can be found in the related github project [log-writer](https://github.com/nickcs/rabbitmq-proto/tree/master/log-writer).

 The log writer depends on the following modules: